-Our Freedom V tool.
-That tool helps explain freedom, self-governance, rules or boundaries, and consequences in a rather simple graphic.
-It is rather easy to explain and draw.
-You do not need the table to the right of the graphic.
+Our Freedom V tool helps explain freedom, self-governance, rules or boundaries, and consequences in one simple graphic.
+Additionally, it is easy to explain and draw, especially if you do not include the table to the right of the graphic.

 It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery. – Galatians 5:1

 First, the right and left lines form a V shape representing boundaries or the limits of acceptable behavior.
 When you create clear boundaries that are easy to understand, you remove confusion about expectations.
 So, please clearly communicate the boundaries.

 Second, the space inside the V is the area of Responsible Freedom.
 In this area, you operate freely.
 Notice how freedom increases as you move up the V shape.

 It is essential to understand that the V structure appears in destructive and constructive organizations.
 Even in the most disgusting dictatorships or gangs, some people gain more freedom by following the rules - however perverse they are.
 Any member of the gang that stays within the "responsible freedom" range is likely obeying the gang's rules.

 Third, outside the V are consequences for crossing the boundaries.
 Once you cross the boundary, you move into the area of Irresponsible Freedom.
 Again, this applies to both good and bad value organizations.
 It is best to state the consequences when you discuss and set boundaries.

 Finally, the arrow in the middle represents self-governance.
 The color on the arrow portrays the degree of self-governance.
 At the bottom, there is minimal self-governance.
 The yellow and green represent the increase in self-governance as you move from bottom to top.
 Finally, the colors directly correlate with the narrow or expanded responsible freedom.